 Is the application of artificial intelligence profitable?

--On the one hand, we are commercializing the solutions already developed in the areas of fintech, energy or agritech such as our dairy farm management system; our energy saving system for buildings, anomaly detection system for solar plants or those we are distributing through Microsoft Azure.
+-On the one hand, we are commercializing the solutions already developed in the areas of fintech, energy or agritech, such as our dairy farm management system; our energy saving system for buildings, anomaly detection for solar plants or those that we are distributing through Microsoft Azure.
 On the other hand, we are working to complete the products and solutions that we had planned in our business plan.
 In this sense, our biggest bets are in the human resources and health sector.

 How is Cuarta Dimensión Medica, a firm acquired six months ago, doing?